Fresh strawberries, a little bit of sugar, lemon juice, vanilla, and water combined together will make the most incredible Strawberry Syrup!

 Basic strawberry syrup is really adaptable, and you can use to even make your favorite strawberry cakes.

 You can make this syrup with frozen strawberries as well as fresh strawberries.
+This simple syrup is so versatile it can be used in a variety of recipes.
+This is the perfect strawberry syrup for drinks.

-How To Make The Syrup?
+How To Make This Recipe?

 Making this fresh strawberry syrup is so incredibly easy.
 The full recipe and exact measurements are listed below in the recipe card.

-For now, here’s a quick step-by-step guide, and the ingredients you will need to make this recipe perfectly every single time.
+For now, here’s a quick step-by-step guide, and the ingredients you will need to make this recipe perfectly every time.

 Fresh strawberries – hulled and sliced in half – Use fresh strawberries if possible.